mrudhulamurali/LuceneSearchApplication/README.md

 Setup Lucene Framework Libraries:	http://archive.apache.org/dist/lucene/java/

-The Java files Created to build search Application:
+The Java files created to build search Application:<br>
-LuceneConstants.java: Intialised constant variables to use throughout the application TextFileFilter.java: To call text files from the input directory Indexer.java: Create index from the document Searcher.java: Java file which implemented search method for user to search for text in from the Index repository LuceneTester.java: Run this application where Indexer and Searcher methods have been written
+LuceneConstants.java: Intialised constant variables to use throughout the application<br>
+TextFileFilter.java: To call text files from the input directory<br>
+Indexer.java: Create index from the document<br>
+Searcher.java: Java file which implemented search method for user to search for text in from the Index repository<br>

-Reference:
+LuceneTester.java: Run this application where Indexer and Searcher methods have been written<br>

+Reference:<br>
 I have referred the TutorialsPoints to do the Search Application.
-I have added the link of the same here. https://www.tutorialspoint.com/lucene/lucene_tutorial.pdf
+I have added the link of the same here.<br>
+https://www.tutorialspoint.com/lucene/lucene_tutorial.pdf